Implementation toolkit

 AI limit: Extractions + guide generations per month.
 Use 0 for unlimited.

 Price label: Shown in the UI (e.g. $9/mo).
-For credits plan, use format like "$5 per project".

 Email users